 Туре Calibration Model Spare part code Limit thermostat of the generator Thermostat, with bimetal disk inside, of manual reset type ed quick opening of the contact.
-NC contact type (normally closed) 180 °C ± 7 °C CAMPINI COREL code 60R180H02/04154 or similar J-TLT015 Bypass valve Valve and actuator 25,5 + 0/-2 bar Robur S.p.A. code H-VLV108 -
+NC contact type (normally closed) 180 °C ± 7 °C CAMPINI COREL code 60R180H02/04154 or similar J-TLT015 Bypass valve Valve and actuator 25,5 + 0/-2 bar Robur S.p.A. code H-VLV108 The manufacturer guarantees the functioning and the safety of the unit only if it is equipped with original spare parts

 In the case of replacement, the use of original spare parts is recommended (see codes in Table 9.2 p.
-39).
+38).
 The manufacturer is exempt from any contractual or extra-contractual responsibility for damage caused by the use of non-original spare parts.